About The Library

 Kitchener Public Library has had to respond to the rapidly changing technology available in the 2000s.
 The Computer Centre, located at the Main library, opened in February 2001.
 Twelve computers, purchased with the aid of grants from the Bill and Melinda Gates Foundation and the Urban Community Access Program, can be used by members of the public for free.
 A year later we opened the Homework Centre at the Main Library, a valuable learning resource for students.

 As CEO, Ms. Walshe encouraged us to look beyond the traditional roles of a library and to incorporate technology into our everyday working lives.
 She worked with us to develop a strategic plan entitled "Connecting Tradition With Technology", which put that philosophy into practice.

 During Ms. Walshe's tenure, the library moved from a totally text-based environment to an almost completely graphical one.
 Now the library can offer not only 24/7 service via our great new website, but also services like KidTech workstations, public Internet access, public access to Microsoft Office computer products, remote access to a wonderful roster of online databases, a Computer Centre and a Homework Centre, to name a few.

 In August 2004, Sonia Lewis was appointed the new Chief Executive Officer of Kitchener Public Library.
 Previous to her move to Kitchener, she held the position of Director of Service Development at the Burlington Public Library.

 During her time at Burlington Public Library, Ms. Lewis led a major expansion and renovation project for the Central Library, an experience which proved helpful as the Kitchener Public Library board began examining the feasibility of a new Main library in Kitchener.

 Central Library Renovation and Expansion

-In October 2008, a proposed Central Library renovation and expansion project, led by Ms. Lewis and the KPL board, was formally approved by the City of Kitchener.
+In October 2008, a proposed Central Library renovation and expansion project, led by Ms. Lewis and the Kitchener Public Library board, was formally approved by the City of Kitchener.